Iran's Ayatollah says Trump is 'foul-mouthed' and 'pretends to be an idiot'

 Sticking point over ballistic missiles

-On Wednesday at the United Nations in New York, US ambassador Nikki Haley warned the UN Security Council that it was being "played" by Iran, claiming that the international organization was allowing the theocratic regime to "get away" with a long list of violations and resolutions.
+On Wednesday at the United Nations in New York, US Ambassador Nikki Haley warned the UN Security Council that it was being "played" by Iran, claiming that the international organization was allowing the theocratic regime to "get away" with a long list of violations and resolutions.

-"Iran hides behind its assertion of technical compliance with the nuclear deal while it brazenly violates the other limits on its behavior," she said, adding "this must stop."
+"Iran hides behind its assertion of technical compliance with the nuclear deal while it brazenly violates the other limits on its behavior," she said, adding that "this must stop."

 In a Security Council session that was meant to focus on the Israeli-Palestinian conflict, Haley criticized the absence of a ban on ballistic weapon development in the nuclear accord, and said when a "rogue regime starts down the path of ballistic missiles, it tells us we will soon have another North Korea on our hands."

-The administration wants to include new sanctions in US law that would snap into place should Iran continue to launch ballistic missiles or refuse to extend restrictions on its uranium enrichment when the deal expires in eight years time.
+The administration wants to include new sanctions in US law that would snap into place should Iran continue to launch ballistic missiles or refuse to extend restrictions on its uranium enrichment when the deal expires in eight years.

 European powers have said they are open to negotiating separate deals with Iran but do not favor anything that would endanger the original agreement.
 Iran has warned against any action that could be seen as renegotiating the 2015 deal retroactively.